pevdokim/Experimental-Economics---Spring-2022/README.md

 Welcome to the course website!
 All course announcements, reading assignments, and updates will be posted in this space.

-## List of topics and reading assignments (tentative and subject to chane)
+## Tentative course outline and list of topics

 * 1/12: Rationality and higher-order learning
 * 1/19: Equilibrium and coordination